Last updated on May 9th, 2021 at 12:03 pm

-First and foremost, you need to make sure you get the right size wakeboard.
+Finding your correct wakeboard size is so vital for you to have fun while riding.
 Unlike some other board sports, with wakeboarding, the board’s size is based on the riders weight.

 Some error has occured.

-Base your decision off of how much you weigh.
+Base your decision off of how much you weigh, your ability level, and your riding style.
 You will be riding on top of water, and you need a wakeboard specifically designed for your weight so it can float.
 Additionally, each board has an individual flex designed for around the weight of the rider.
 I would recommend you use the tool above as your gauge and then look at the specific sizing guideline written on the board itself.

-To keep it simple, the your weight determines how long of a wakeboard you should get.
+To keep it simple, the your weight determines the wakeboard length you should get.

 Can Multiple People Use the Same Wakeboard?